diffusiondata/diffusion-examples/js/getting_started/README.md

         npm install diffusion

 #### Using this client
-To use this client with a Reappt service or Diffusion server, make the following edits:
+To use this client with a Diffusion Cloud service or Diffusion server, make the following edits:

-1. Change the URL in the `diffusion.connect` method to that of your Reappt service or Diffusion server.
+1. Change the URL in the `diffusion.connect` method to that of your Diffusion Cloud service or Diffusion server.

         diffusion.connect({
              host : 'url',